SumiSastri/js-ES6-10/DOM/readme.md

 	body.appendChild(h1);
 	console.log(h1.offsetHeight);
 ```
-## What are JavaScript Events and how do they work with the DOM?
+## What are JavaScript Events and how do they interact with the DOM?

 Events are notifications to the code base to do something based on user interaction.
 They are call back-functions and are called only once all the other functions in the execution stack have been called.
 Multiple events can be fired at the same time due to the asynchronous, single-threaded nature of JavaScript.